felixleopoldo/benchpress/docs/source/available_structure_learning_algorithms.rst

 This technique relies on a Bayesian perspective on structure learning, where the score of a DAG is defined as its posterior distribution.
-To overcome the limitation of simple structure-based MCMC schemes, Friedman and Koller (2003) turned to a score defined as the sum of the posterior scores of all DAG which are consistent with a given topological ordering of the nodes.
+To overcome the limitation of simple structure-based MCMC schemes, :footcite:t:`friedman2003being` turned to a score defined as the sum of the posterior scores of all DAG which are consistent with a given topological ordering of the nodes.
 One can then run a Metropolis-Hasting algorithm to sample from the distribution induced by the order score, and later draw a DAG consistent with the order.
 This strategy substantially improves convergence with respect to earlier structure MCMC scheme, though it unfortunately produces a biased sample on the space of DAGs.
-The implementation considered in Benchpress is a hybrid version with the sampling performed on a restricted search space initialised with constraint-based testing and improved with a score-based search (Kuipers et al.
+The implementation considered in Benchpress is a hybrid version with the sampling performed on a restricted search space initialised with constraint-based testing and improved with a score-based search :footcite:t:`doi:10.1080/10618600.2021.2020127`.
-2021).

 .. rubric:: Example